Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Good specificity in mentioning physical exertion, competition, and community.
-The second clue highlights health and social aspects, providing distinct angles.
-No answer contamination.
+The clues are specific to sport, mentioning competition, physical exertion, skill, and teamwork, avoiding the word 'sport'.
+Could be slightly more distinct.

 ✅ Strengths:
 - Generally specific and relate to correct answer